 One thing to note about these is that they are a little cumbersome.
 While not necessarily heavy, they might feel a bit robust in your hand.
 Another issue involves the phone attachment.
 The device can be a hassle to understand at first.
 Plus, the eyepiece is on the smaller side.

-Best Binoculars for Stargazing Honorable Mention: Orion Scenix Wide 7.1 Degree Field 1,000 Yard Linear View Binoculars
+Honorable Mention: Orion Scenix Wide 7.1 Degree Field 1,000 Yard Linear View Binoculars